hashicorp/terraform-website/content/source/docs/cloud/run/manage.html.md

 layout: "cloud"
 page_title: "Viewing and Managing Runs - Runs - Terraform Cloud and Terraform Enterprise"
 description: |-
-  Workspaces list of current, pending, and historical runs.
+  Workspaces list current, pending, and historical runs.
 Learn to view run information and lock workspaces to prevent new runs.
 ---

 # Viewing and Managing Runs